-- Safety and efficacy of Testim in males less than 18 years old have not been established (8.4) - Topical testosterone products may have different doses, strengths, or application instructions that may result in different systemic exposure (1, 12.3)
+- Safety and efficacy of Testim in men with "age-related hypogonadism" have not been established (1). - Safety and efficacy of Testim in males less than 18 years old have not been established (8.4) - Topical testosterone products may have different doses, strengths, or application instructions that may result in different systemic exposure (1, 12.3)

------ DOSAGE AND ADMINISTRATION------
+----- DOSAGE AND ADMINISTRATION-----

-- Recommended starting dose for adult males: 50 mg of testosterone (one tube) applied topically once daily (2.1) - Apply to clean, dry, intact skin of the shoulders and/or upper arms.
+- Prior to initiating Testim, confirm the diagnosis of hypogonadism by ensuring that serum testosterone has been measured in the morning on at least two separate days and that these concentrations are below the normal range (2). - Recommended starting dose for adult males: 50 mg of testosterone (one tube) applied topically once daily (2.1) - Apply to clean, dry, intact skin of the shoulders and/or upper arms.
 Do NOT apply Testim to the genitals or abdomen.
 (2.1, 2.2) - If morning pre-dose serum testosterone concentration is below normal range, increase dose to 100 mg.
 (2.1) - Pre-dose serum testosterone concentration should be assessed periodically.
 (2.1) - Patients should wash hands with soap and water immediately after applying Testim and cover application site(s) with clothing after gel has dried.
 Wash the application site thoroughly with soap and water prior to any situation where skin-to-skin contact of the application site with another person is anticipated.
 (2.2) - Testim is not interchangeable with other topical testosterone products.
 (2.1)